hobo0xcc/otus/README.md

 # otus

-otus is a toy functional programming language that has a GC and Type Inference as features, and use LLVM as backend.
+otus is a toy functional programming language that has a GC and Type Inference, and use LLVM as backend.

 # Build